 One of the biggest keys to sustained cycling success is knowing when you and your bike need to take a break.
 As much as you may look forward to strapping up the best cycling shoes and knocking out a long ride, both your body and your brain need the right balance of work and rest to function at their best.

-• Incorporate dynamic stretching in your recovery routine to keep your hamstrings, quads, glutes, and calves limber and loose.
+- Incorporate dynamic stretching into your recovery routine to keep your hamstrings, quads, glutes, and calves limber and loose.

-• Include a weekly yoga session in your workout plan to further enhance your mobility and flexibility.
-Pigeon pose, for example, is a great way to address tight hips—a common problem cyclists, lifters, and many other athletes face.
+- Include a weekly yoga session in your workout plan to further enhance your mobility and flexibility.
+Pigeon pose, for example, can be a great way to address tight hips—a common problem cyclists, lifters, and many other athletes face.

-• Stay hydrated by drinking water before, during, and after your cycling session.
-Adding one of the best electrolyte powders to your bottle can help replenish key nutrients like magnesium, sodium, and potassium that you lose while sweating.
+- Stay hydrated by drinking water before, during, and after your cycling session.
+Adding one of the best electrolyte powders to your bottle can help replenish key nutrients like magnesium, sodium, and potassium that you lose while sweating, too.

 What Muscles Does Cycling Work?
 Final Thoughts

-There’s much more to cycling than burning calories and is a fantastic exercise to do whether indoors or outdoors.
-What are you waiting for?
+Ultimately, there’s much more to cycling than simply spinning your wheels to burn calories and break a sweat.
+So, what are you waiting for?
 Get to pedaling.

 What Muscles Does Cycling Work?
 FAQs